 Get involved in a dining circle

-Eating alone can be one of the more challenging parts of travel, and you can hardly pull up a chair at a strangers table.
-Instead, there are some really great dining options that allow you to be more social.
+Eating alone can be one of the more challenging parts of travel, and you can hardly pull up a chair at a stranger’s table.
+Instead, some great dining options allow you to be more social.
 The Reverie Social Table seats just 18 people, and guests are encouraged to get to know each other and bond over a five-course dinner.
-Dine with Khayelitsha is a more casual affair, with authentic local food and the chance to get to know Capetonians from all walks of life.
-Meals take place in local homes.

 Go horse riding

 If you fancy the great outdoors, why not see Cape Town on horseback?
 Go for a beach ride.
 You’ll be part of a small group, so you’ll have a chance to meet people, but the real thrill here is bonding with your equine guide.
-Try Pete’s Adventure Farm, Sleepy Hollow Horse Riding, or Wine Valley Horse Trails.
+Try Pete’s Adventure Farm or Wine Valley Adventures.

 Go to a salsa class

 Shop at the local markets

 Market culture is big in Cape Town.
 There are plenty of markets where you can shop for curios, crafts, gifts, art, and all sorts of other goods.
 There are also regular food markets where you can sample some of the best eats in the city.
 Greenmarket Square is a vibrant permanent market in the city centre, and here you’ll find plenty to do, from exploring the market and grabbing a bite to eat, to checking out the art and discovering the story of the historic cobbled square.

 A cooking course is another great dining option if you’d prefer not to eat alone.
 You’ll get to make new friends, learn to make local cuisine, and enjoy a home-cooked meal in the company of your new friends.